godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`float<class_float>`  **rand_range**  **(** :ref:`float<class_float>` from, :ref:`float<class_float>` to  **)**

-Random range, any floating point value between 'from' and 'to'
+Random range, any floating point value between 'from' and 'to'.

 .. _class_@GDScript_rand_seed:

 - :ref:`Array<class_array>`  **rand_seed**  **(** :ref:`int<class_int>` seed  **)**

-Random from seed, pass a seed and an array with both number and new seed is returned.
+Random from seed: pass a seed, and an array with both number and new seed is returned.
+"Seed" here refers to the internal state of the pseudo random number generator.
+The internal state of the current implementation is 64 bits.

 .. _class_@GDScript_randf:

 - :ref:`float<class_float>`  **randf**  **(** **)**

-Random value (0 to 1 float).
+Return a random floating point value between 0 and 1.

 .. _class_@GDScript_randi:

 - :ref:`int<class_int>`  **randi**  **(** **)**

-Random 32 bits value (integer).
-To obtain a value	from 0 to N, you can use remainder, like (for random from 0 to 19): randi() % 20.
+Return a random 32 bits integer value.
+To obtain a random value between 0 to N (where N is smaller than 2^32 - 1), you can use remainder.
+For example, to get a random integer between 0 and 19 inclusive, you can use randi() % 20.

 .. _class_@GDScript_randomize:

 - :ref:`Nil<class_nil>`  **randomize**  **(** **)**

-Reset the seed of the random number generator with a new, different one.
+Randomize the seed (or the internal state) of the random number generator.
+Current implementation reseeds using a number based on time.

 .. _class_@GDScript_range: